-Even though that's a human centred focus, which debases the necessity of recognising the interdependence of humanity in nature and a big picture perspective, it represents an important departure from the egotistical, hedonistic thinking that pervades the human world.
-It is very different from the “winner take all” world that is praised by politicians, bankers, business, even journalism and entertainment.
-Maybe, sometimes, you have to pretend humanity is above nature, rather than within nature, simply so that the anthropocentric ego of humanity considers nature at all.
-But sustainability is about living within the laws of nature.
+Even though that's a human centred focus, which debases the necessity of recognising the interdependence of humanity in nature, it represents an important departure from the egotistical, hedonistic thinking that sometimes dominates politics, banking, business, and even journalism and entertainment.
+Sometimes putting humanity above nature allows an anthropocentric culture to consider nature at all, but humanity is part of nature and sustainability is about living within the laws of nature.

-The idea is to live sustainably but there is no reason why we can not have a decent quality of life.
+Living sustainably does not mean you can't have a decent quality of life.
 You can do the same kind of things and have the same kind of lifestyle, but without killing the planet.

 System change is inevitable.
 We care about ourselves, so we want to look after our environment because that is what gives us all the pleasures of life.
 Markets are moving to nature based solutions, and therefore where sustainable jobs, work and income grow.